 I have found that the easiest way to hang a gallery wall is to start at the center with a large “anchor piece” and work your way around it with other pieces.

 How do you hang a gallery wall?
-I’m going to show you the easiest and best way to do it!

 - Gather up your pictures, picture frames and anything else you want to hang.
 Remember; a nice gallery wall has not only picture frames, but other elements like signs that bring in different textures and colors.